cebartling/gummi-bears-load-testing/README.md

 ### Master/worker processes (docker)

-1. Build a Docker image for our locust tests: `docker build . -t cweos-locust-tests`
+1. Build a Docker image for our locust tests: `docker build . -t gummi-bears-locust-tests`
     - This command will build the Gummi Bears locust tests docker image and cache it locally to make it available for your Docker Compose environment.
 1. Run your Docker Compose configuration, scaling up the `locust-worker` service to 4 containers: `docker-compose up`.
     - [Locust web UI](http://localhost:8089)